-This Workplace Charter provides a framework for action to help employers and trade unions build good practice in health and work in their organisation.
-The charter supports all types of employers, large and small, from public, private and voluntary sectors.
+This Harmful Gambling Workplace Charter (HGWC) provides a framework for action to help employers and trade unions build good practice in health and work within their organisations.
+The HGWC supports all types of employers, large and small, from public, private and voluntary sectors.

-Harmful gambling can be the causes of, and contributors to, short and long term ill health for a considerable proportion of people of working age.
-For example, it is estimated that there are in the region of 400,000 problem gamblers in the UK and with many times that number experiencing gambling-related harms.
+Harmful gambling can be the cause of, and contributor to, short and long term ill-health for a considerable proportion of people of working age.
+For example, it is estimated that there are in the region of 400,000 harmful gamblers in the UK and with many times that number experiencing gambling-related harms.

-This charter offers practical, evidence based ways in which employers and trade unions can commit to promoting the health and wellbeing of their workers experiencing gambling related harms.
+This HGWC offers practical, evidence-based ways in which employers and trade unions can commit to promoting the health and wellbeing of their workers experiencing gambling-related harms.
 It endeavours to help reduce sickness and absence and support those who want or need to change their relationship with gambling.